hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 date: 2016-08-29T00:55
 ---

 About a week ago, I received a brand-new PocketCHIP, and I haven't been able to put it down since.
-Insofar as one can be an expert after just a week, I decided to start putting together a guide to all things PocketCHIP to share all I've learned, built, and, *ahem*, broken from time to time.
+Insofar as one can be an expert after just a week, I decided to start putting together an ever-evolving guide to all things PocketCHIP to share all I've learned, built, and, *ahem*, broken from time to time.

 1. [What is PocketCHIP?](#what-is-pocketchip)
 3. [Installing new software on your PocketCHIP](#installing-new-software-on-your-pocketchip)